Javidroid/SileX_app/README.md

 # SileX App

-Second version of TFG.
 Now with MVVM, Clean Architecture and lots of fun!

 The GitHub repository of this project is https://github.com/Javidroid/SileX_app

 ## Introduction

-This project pretends to be the second version of the App that is intended to be develop as Final Project.
+This project is an app for my Degree's Final Project

-This version pretends to implement a MVVM architecture so the code is easier to develop in the future.
+This version now implements a MVVM architecture so the code is easier to develop in the future.

-This project complements with the NodeJS API: https://github.com/Javidroid/SileX_API
+This project complements with its respective NodeJS API: https://github.com/Javidroid/SileX_API

 > Disclaimer: Base project comes
 > from https://github.com/worldline-spain/flutter_architecture_template